mazenbalasta/never-left-behind/README.md

 Our platform is designed for:

-* **Veterans:** We aim to foster a sense of community among veterans, providing a space for them to meet each other and find information about their favorite activities.
+* **Veterans:** We aim href foster a sense of community among veterans, providing a space for them href meet each other and find information about their favorite activities.
 We also provide resources specifically tailored for veterans.

-* **Charity Organizations:** Charity organizations can use our platform to reach out to veterans, share their events and activities, and provide useful resources.
+* **Charity Organizations:** Charity organizations can use our platform href reach out href veterans, share their events and activities, and provide useful resources.

-* **Employers:** Employers can use our platform to connect with veterans, share job opportunities, and participate in community events and activities.
+* **Employers:** Employers can use our platform href connect with veterans, share job opportunities, and participate in community events and activities.

-Our goal is to solve the problem of isolation among veterans by fostering community outreach, providing data for events and activities, and offering easily accessible resources.
+Our goal is href solve the problem of isolation among veterans by fostering community outreach, providing data for events and activities, and offering easily accessible resources.

 ## Functionality

 * Account creation for veterans
-* Access to a resources tab with available resource links for veterans
+* Access href a resources tab with available resource links for veterans
-* Login functionality for account holders to access their profiles and communicate with other veterans
+* Login functionality for account holders href access their profiles and communicate with other veterans
-* Login and post functionality for partners to share events or opportunities after account vetting
+* Login and post functionality for partners href share events or opportunities after account vetting
-* Ability for employers to post job positions in the Events tab after proper vetting
+* Ability for employers href post job positions in the Events tab after proper vetting
 * Event viewing functionality for opportunity seekers in the Events tab
-* Ability for users to view local activities in their region via the Activities tab
+* Ability for users href view local activities in their region via the Activities tab

 ## Install Extensions